OptechLabs/monorepo/README.md

 ***./services/gateway*** - The `gateway` service acts as the outside world's interface to the `core` service containing the lion's share of logic for this very made up system.
 Because most of my history has been in retail and fulfillment, so the example I'll use is posting a simple ecommerce order to the API.
 If you've decided to get everything running, issue a post using CURL or Insomnia or Postman (whatever you fancy).
 You can also use the already made command `Make sendOrderToGateway`

 ***./services/core*** - The `core` service acts as the place where all the magic happens.
 Whereas the `gateway` service is meant to access the `core`, the `core` itself is not exposed to the outside world.
 The power of the monorepo is that you can develop a really effective client library in the `core` folder without having to worry about versions and publishing an all that.
 Sure, you will need to ensure that you are deploying things separately and not mingling your work between services, but it really just forces good behavior.
 Making your changes backward compatible, for instance.

+*** SPECIAL NOTE ON MONOREPO vs MONOLITH *** - When you're first starting out on a project, the idea of adopting a service oriented architecture can seem a bit anathema to moving fast and reducing complexity, so while this is an example of a monorepo that supports multiple services, the truth is that you can start with just the `core` service and develop everything in one service directory.
+When it comes time to add something to your overall ecosystem that doesn't belong or should be decoupled from the service, simply add a new  in the service directory, docker files, etc and bob's your uncle, you've got a functioning monorepo with multiple services.
+Until that time, enjoy a monolith that can flex into services.
+I always like to say that a service should be as big as it needs to be, neither macro nor micro, but just right.

 ---